alphagov/whitehall/README.md

 There's a capistrano task which will download a dump of the mysql database and load it on your local machine:

     cap db:import                # Import data from DEPLOY_TO environment to loca...

-To use it, go to the whitehall directory in alphagov-deployment and then do:
+To use it, go to the `whitehall-admin` directory in `alphagov-deployment` and then do:

     $ DEPLOY_TO=production bundle exec cap db:import

 this will load data from production into your local database.